 The size of the import file is determined by the settings in the

 php.ini file on the server.
 The system message on the Import page indicates the current size limit.
 The default size is 2MB.

-Special characters — such as the equal sign, greater and less than symbols, single and double quotes, backslash, pipe, and ampersand symbols — can cause problems during data transfer.
-To ensure that such special characters are correctly interpreted, they can be marked as an “escape sequence.”
+Special characters (such as the equal sign, greater and less than symbols, single and double quotes, backslash, pipe, and ampersand symbols) can cause problems during data transfer.
+To ensure that such special characters are correctly interpreted, they can be marked as an escape sequence.
 For example, if the data includes a string of text such as

 Under Import Settings, set Entity Type to one of the following:

 Customers and Addresses

 Customers Main File

 The sample file includes column headings with placeholder data for example product types.

-Examine the structure of the sample file.
-As you prepare your CSV import file, make sure that the column headings are spelled correctly.
+Examine the structure of the sample file and use it to prepare your CSV import file, making sure that the column headings are spelled correctly.

 Verify that the size of your import file does not exceed the limit shown in the message.

 If the import data includes paths to product images, make sure that the image files have been uploaded to the appropriate location.

 If the images reside on an external server, make sure that you have the full URL to the directory that contains the images.

 Set Import Behavior to one of the following:

 To determine what happens when an error is encountered when importing data, choose one of the following:

 Stop on Error

 Skip error entries

-Then in the Allowed Errors Count field, enter the number of errors that can occur before the import is canceled.
-The default value is 10.
+In the Allowed Errors Count field, enter the number of errors that can occur before the import is canceled.

 Accept the default value of a comma (

 Accept the default value of a comma (

 In a CSV file, a comma is the default separator.
 To use a different character, make sure that the data in the CSV file matches the character that you specify.